You just missed the next big thing in investing…

 A simple 20X price-to-earnings multiple on that implies a potential late 2020s valuation target for Rivian of $200 BILLION.
-That’s nearly 10X the current market cap, meaning I see Rivian stock as a potential ten-bagger.
+That’s nearly 16X the current market cap, meaning I see Rivian stock as a potential ten-bagger-plus.

 OK… now that we’ve run through the long-term bull thesis, let me tell you why I’m so excited about Rivian stock right now.

-To me, it feels like Rivian in 2022 is going through what Tesla did in 2019.
+To me, it feels like Rivian is going through what Tesla did in 2019.

 You can call it a “moment” or an “awakening.”
-Call it what you want, but what’s happening is that – like Tesla in 2019 – Rivian is rapidly ramping production of its vehicles in 2022.
+Call it what you want, but what’s happening is that – like Tesla in 2019 – Rivian is rapidly ramping production of its vehicles.
 Those vehicles are appearing all over, and everyone in the prospective car buyer world is talking about the R1T and R1S.

-And over the past two weeks, I’ve been receiving text messages from friends that all read something like: “Just saw another Rivian!
+And I’ve been receiving text messages from friends that all read something like: “Just saw another Rivian!
 They look so cool!”